wostzone/directory/README.md

 ### System Requirements

-This plugin runs as part of the WoST hub.
-It has no additional requirements other than a working hub.
+This is a stand-alone library intended to be used by WoST.
+It uses the wostlib-go library but is has otherwise no other dependencies on WoST.

 ### Manual Installation